xxsc0529/genai-toolbox/README.md

 > [!NOTE]
-> This product was originally named “Gen AI Toolbox for Databases” as
+> This solution was originally named “Gen AI Toolbox for Databases” as
 > its initial development predated MCP, but was renamed to align with recently
 > added MCP compatibility.